 I am totally in love with my kids’ teachers.
 Pretty much all teachers, in fact.
 Because teaching is a pretty taxing gig.

 Something that doesn’t have apples on it.
-Something that they might actually use or like.
+Something they might actually use or like.
 Something that might be special without being a lace doily with their last name on it that they could hang on their classroom door.

-I think “Oh, I’m gonna order this or send this…” and then it’s the day or two before they get out and I still have those great ideas and no gift ready to go.
+I think “Oh, I’m gonna order this or send this,” and then it’s the day or two before they get out and I still have those great ideas and no gift ready to go.

-If you’re anything like me, and you want to do something for your kids’ rock stars but only have seconds to spare, because you totally do not have it all together, here are 10 last minute ideas that I think teachers might actually dig or appreciate:
+If you’re anything like me, and you want to do something for your kids’ rock stars but only have seconds to spare, because you totally do not have it all together, here are 10 last-minute ideas that I think teachers might actually dig or appreciate.

-1. Netflix gift card: go to Walgreens and pick one of these bad boys up and have your child write a little card that says, “Thanks for showing up all year!
+Go to Walgreens and pick one of these bad boys up and have your child write a little card that says, “Thanks for showing up all year!
 We give you 5 stars.”
 Even if a teacher already has a subscription, they’ll love getting a few months paid for.

 Or a box of your faves.
 Add a quick note: “We DO-NUT know what we’d do without you!”

-8. Chocolates: not just Hershey’s friends.
+Not just Hershey’s friends.
 Something delicious that you can order from anywhere like Lulubee or the Cordial Cherry.
 Even just three of these unique confections will be enough to say, “Thank you for being so sweet!”

-9. Specialty crate: this won’t get there on time but I’m here to tell you, a custom crate can be a great way to say thanks to your fave teacher for being “so crate through the entire year!”
+This won’t get there on time but I’m here to tell you, a custom crate can be a great way to say thanks to your fave teacher for being “so crate through the entire year!”
 Check out a place like Special Day Crates and design your own for that teacher or para you adore.